OpenBB-finance/OpenBB/website/content/sdk/reference/economy/index_cmd.md

 ---
 title: index
-description: This page provides documentation for the OpenBB Terminal SDK functions for fetching and visualizing economic indices data from Yahoo Finance.
+description: "This page provides documentation for the OpenBB Terminal SDK functions" for fetching and visualizing economic indices data from Yahoo Finance.
 It provides Python code examples and explains parameters and returns in detail.
 keywords: